 The Shenandoah Staircase is a classic run that has an appeal to a wide variety of paddlers.
 Lower

-creates several small and fun playspots to delight the playboater.
-High water brings out the big
+water creates several small and fun playspots to delight the playboater.
+High water brings out

-water enthusiasts and the extreme rodeo stars.
-When the water is rockin, the playboating in this
+the big water enthusiasts and the extreme rodeo stars.
+When the water is rockin, the playboating

-The Staircase section can be run a bit lower than from Millville to the first 340 Bridge.
+The Staircase can be run a bit lower below the WV 340 Bridge over the Shenandoah than from Millville.

-From Frederick Maryland take Hwy 340 south to Harpers Ferry.
+From Frederick Maryland take Hwy 340 West to Harpers Ferry.

-The National Park Service Wayside take-out is on river right just across the bridge.
+The Potoma Wayside take-out is on river right just upstream from the bridge.

 Parking is limited (three spaces).

 To get to the put in, continue South on 340 about 1.5 miles.
 After you pass the stoplight at the Harpers Ferry Park entrance, look for the next stoplight.
 At this stoplight, turn left on Millville Road.
 Follow the road about 2 miles down thru Millville, WV until you see water.
 Some of the rafting companies own land on the banks, expect to pay $10.00 per car on summer weekends ($5.00 weekdays) to park at the River & Trails Put-in.
 Or continue on about a mile further to the public parking at the power transformers.